spotify/semantic-metrics/README.md

 ## Histogram
 A histogram measures the statistical distribution of values in a stream of data.
-In addition to minimum, maximum, mean, etc., it also measures median, 75th, 90th, 95th, 98th, 99th, and 99.9th percentiles.
+It measures minimum, maximum, mean, median, standard deviation, as well as 75th and 99th percentiles.

 For example this histogram will measure the size of responses in bytes.